 Doctors and other professionals registered with the Health Professions Council of South Africa can earn a total of 60 CPD ethics points.
 Social workers registered with the South African Council for Social Service professionals can now earn 20 CPD points.

-There are plans to include the course as a module in the new Postgraduate Diploma in General and Community Paediatrics which will be offered at the University of Cape Town for the first time in 2014.
+A new, blended version of the course is included in the new Postgraduate Diploma in General and Community Paediatrics offered by the University of Cape Town for the first time in 2015.

 Tertiary institutions are encouraged and supported to integrate the materials in undergraduate and postgraduate curricula for health professionals.
 For this purpose an online learning website has been created where the course materials can be accessed by participating educators to enable the sharing of the materials between training institutions.

-The total course fee is R3,500 per participant which includes the five days of training, course materials and annual access to all course materials and further readings via an online learning website.
-UCT staff and students are eligible for a discounted rate of R2,500.
+The total course fee is R4,000 per participant which includes the five days of training, course materials and annual access to all course materials and further readings via an online learning website.
+UCT and other universities and nursing colleges qualify for a staff fee of R3 500.
+Nurses qualify for reduced fees of R2 500.
 Participants from outside of Cape Town will need to cover their own travel and accommodation costs.

-Current project team: Lori Lake, Paula Proudlock, Lucy Jamieson and Bee Williams.
+Current project team: Lori Lake, Lucy Jamieson, Bee Williams, Paula Proudlock and Shanaaz Mathews.

 Know their rights, says Children's Institute